 Zambia's road network consists of about 21000km of main, trunk and district roads, 16000km of urban and feeder roads, and 30000km of ungazetted roads.
 Roads between the important centres are mostly paved and in good condition.
 Gravel roads connect smaller towns to the major highways.

 Road communications within Zambia and with neighbouring countries to the north, east and south are good.

-Recently the Government launched a 27 trillion Kwacha roads project dubbed the 'Link Zambia-8000' to connect outlying areas of Zambia to all of the ten provinces.
+Recently the government launched a 27 billion Kwacha roads project dubbed the 'Link Zambia-8000' to connect outlying areas of Zambia to all of the ten provinces.
 The project will be implemented over a five-year period.
-The Government also introduced the pave Zambia 2000 and Lusaka 400 projects to upgrade urban township roads.
-The Government is also operationalising a road tolling programme as an innovative and self-financing mechanism for sustainable road rehabilitation and maintenance.
-Currently, three toll gates are operational and these are Kafue toll gate along kafue road; Kafulafuta and manyumbi along great north road.
+The government also introduced the Pave Zambia 2000 and Lusaka 400 projects to upgrade urban township roads.
+The government is also operationalising a road tolling programme as an innovative and self-financing mechanism for sustainable road rehabilitation and maintenance.
+Currently, there are several toll gates that are operational and these are Kafue toll gate along Kafue road, Kafulafuta and Manyumbi along the Great North road, Chongwe toll gate along Great East Road, Shimabala toll gate along the Kafue road, Levy Mwanawasa toll gate along the Ndola Kitwe road, Mumbwa toll gate along the Lusaka Mumbwa road and Garnerton toll gate along the Kitwe Chingola road.

-In an effort to improve the railway network and reduce the heavy load on the roads, the Government took over the management of the main railway system in Zambia with the intention of developing and rehabilitating its infrastructure.
+In an effort to improve the railway network and reduce the heavy load on the roads, the government took over the management of the main railway system in Zambia with the intention of developing and rehabilitating its infrastructure.
 Progress has been made in rehabilitating four major rail networks and the refurbishing of livestock wagons and passenger coaches.
+The government has also passed a statutory instrument to compel transporters of heavy cargo to move 30 percent of bulk cargo from road to railway.